phylaxsystems/phylax-std/README.md

 ### Action

 This is the base contract for all Phylax alert contracts.
-It provides a constant reference to the Phylax VM
+It provides a constant reference to Phylax and **RE-IMPORTS** `forge-std/Script.sol`.

 #### Action Interface